DEMI NANDHRA

-Demi Nandhra is a writer, director and theatre-maker based in Birmingham, working across performance, socially engaged practice, screen and theatre.
+Demi Nandhra is a writer, director and performance artist based in the Midlands, working across performance, socially engaged practice, screen and theatre.

 About